KayleeDavisGitHub/LaTeX-Templates/README.md

 ## Math, Tables, and Figures.
 This is a LaTeX example for building various equations, tables, and figures (including theory plots).
 This is, arguably, one of the main contributions of a code-based editor.

+## Dark LaTeX Slides
+This folder has a complex customized dark LaTeX format and a simple .tex dark LaTeX slides format.
+Both use `beamer`.

+## Simple CV
+A simplified working CV example that can be customized.
+If you're looking for inspiration, check out [Awesome-CV](https://github.com/posquit0/Awesome-CV).